CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Example: s_and_b32 s0, s1, s2

-List of the instruction by opcode:
+List of the instructions by opcode:

 Opcode | Mnemonic
 -------|---------------